Evaluating the Authenticity of Websites

 Students then used this Google Sheets checklist to go back and evaluate the authenticity of the website using the 5 W’s:

 - Where did the author get their information?

 - What is the purpose of this website?

 - Why is this site useful for your research?

 Evaluating Website Google Sheet Template: Click USE TEMPLATE to modify.

-Not only was this lesson extremely important; it was also extremely fun!
+Not only was this lesson extremely important; but it was also extremely fun!
 Many students laughed as they exited the classroom stating, “You got us again, Mrs. Boucher!
 Not next year!”
 Hopefully, they are correct.